Limited Company

 Changes to companies house fees

 As a comparison, with the changes to Incorporation Costs doubling, the United Kingdom only moves from an estimated 17th lowest at £50, to 21st lowest at a £100, on the list of 143 Companies with verifiable governing body fees for Limited Company or equivalent structure/entity.
-Rwanda and Venezuela are the only two to allow free registrations, with the UAE remaining the most expensive at an estimated £5,672.
+Rwanda and Venezuela are the only two to allow free registrations, with the UAE remaining the most expensive at an estimated £5,672 per company.

 Seen enough?
 Want to get started now?